Musk says he regrets some of his posts on Trump, conceding they "went too far"

 Things got to the point where the president threatened Musk with "serious consequences" if he chose to fund Democrats in upcoming elections, though Mr. Trump didn't say what those consequences would be.
 Musk's companies have many lucrative federal contracts.

-The president told NBC News' Kristen Welker in a phone interview Saturday that he has no desire to rebuild his relationship with Musk.
+The president told NBC News' Kristen Welker in a phone interview Saturday that he has no desire to rebuild his relationship with Musk, but the White House has sought to cool tension between the president and the technology billionaire.
+White House press secretary Karoline Leavitt said Wednesday that Mr. Trump was "appreciative" of the public apology from Musk.